Supply Chain Issues and Inventory Risks to Consider in 2022

 This is further exacerbated by other disruptive events such as the “Zero-Covid Policy” in China, extreme weather events, and the conflict in Ukraine.
 Consequently, this has put a lot of pressure on keeping inventory at optimal levels and put further strain on companies in keeping up with high demand.

-In light of these events, what risks will businesses face in 2022?
+In light of these events, what risks will businesses and global supply chain management face in 2022?
 How should businesses seek to build resilience in their supply chains moving forward?

 This guide aims to explore some of the major disruptions that continue to plague inventory levels and strategies that you can deploy today to help build resilience and agility in your supply chain.